 Fish deaminate (remove the amine group) amino acids (obtained in the diet by protein consumption) in the gills.
 The pure ammonia diffuses into the respiratory water which is leaving via the gills; it is therefore excreted at the site of production with minimal time in the body to reduce toxicity.

-There are two extremes of environment which fish have to adapt to however – marine and freshwater.
+According to an article from Outdoor Empire, there are two extremes of environment which fish have to adapt to however – marine and freshwater.
 The difference in concentration of salt between these two environments has led to slightly different methods of dealing with nitrogenous waste.
 Osmoregulation of fish living in fresh water requires them to excrete large volumes of dilute urine.
 This is due to osmosis, which allows large volume of water to enter body fluid from the surrounding hypotonic freshwater.

 The converse is true for marine fish, the hypertonic water means water leaves bodily fluid by passive osmosis, in an attempt to conserve water small amounts of concentrated urine are released.